 - Add the curry paste a half-teaspoon at a time, stirring well to combine and tasting as you go to make sure you don’t make it too spicy.
 Stir in the tofu, mushrooms, sugar, soy sauce, and salt, to taste.
 Simmer for about 10 more minutes.
 Add lime juice (I used the juice of half a lime) and serve over rice, garnished with red pepper strips and grated lime peel, with extra lime on the side.

-*A note about the coconut milk: I’ve had a lot of success substituting rice milk or soymilk for coconut milk in some recipes, though I haven’t tried it in this one; to replace the coconut taste, I add coconut extract, tasting it as I add it until it seems just coconutty enough without tasting fake.
-Bryanna Clark Grogan recently posted a coconut milk substitute on her blog; it uses silken tofu, almond milk, and coconut powder.
+*A note about the coconut milk: I’ve had a lot of success substituting rice milk, soymilk, or the new “drinking” kind of coconut milk for canned coconut milk in some recipes, though I haven’t tried it in this one; to replace the coconut taste, I add coconut extract, tasting it as I add it until it seems just coconutty enough without tasting fake.
+Bryanna Clark Grogan has a coconut milk substitute on her blog; it uses silken tofu, almond milk, and coconut powder.

 **A note about the stock: Choose a very mild vegetable stock or broth, one without an overwhelming flavor of its own.
 A good option is Imagine Foods No-Chicken broth.

 Preparation time: 10 minute(s) | Cooking time: 20 minute(s)

 Nutrition (per serving, using lite coconut milk): 234 calories, 114 calories from fat, 12g total fat, 0mg cholesterol, 1136.8mg sodium, 181.5mg potassium, 16.6g carbohydrates, 4.9g fiber, 5.7g sugar, 15.7g protein.